Price Chart Based on Previous Sales

 Poor – These watches are unattractive, have damaged parts, and have very little going for them other than they can tell the time correctly twice per day.
 The bezel is damaged, the dial is damaged, the case has lost definition or heavily scored.
 The movement might be corroded, or missing some minor parts.
 Often these can be valued more accurately by valuing the parts separately.
 The figure here is really just a guide.

 Fair – Often the quality of a well-used watch, one that has lived a useful life.
-It might be damaged or missing some service parts, movement needing work.
+It might be damaged or missing some parts, movement needing work.
 This category can sometimes be improved with sympathetic work and service.
 It will remain fair if after service it still shows a damaged bezel, a dial with damage or missing, or discoloured plots, and a case with missing lines or heavy damage.

 Good – Complete with correct parts.
 It is likely the lowest condition most collectors or owners are happy with.
 The case and dial and bezel should be without significant damage, though there may be some wear or light marks on the case or bezel.
 The plots are an attractive colour not green or missing.
 Some minor plot damage or issues are acceptable.
 The bezel may have several marks but no major damage.